richardschoen/python_dbibmiodbc/README.md

 The ODBC connection string in the script is configured for a DSN of *LOCAL so the script can be run right from the IBM i system as a QShell or PASE commandl line call.
 It will use the current logged in user's credentials.

  Ex call: ```python3 odbccrud_qcustcdt.py```

+ ## Using the Database Classes in Your Own Python Projects
+The only files needed to use the database classes in your own projects are: ```dbibmiodbc.py``` and ```dbapp.py```.

+The classes should work fine with command line apps, Flask apps, FastAPI apps or other apps where database access to an IBM i is needed.

+I'm not sure about using this class with the Django web framework, but if Django can utilize custom database call frameworks then it should work.
+I will test with Django at some point but that's not the main framework I use for Python web development.